dotnet/designs/proposed/resource-limit.md

 When queuing is enabled, the behaviour of `AcquireAsync` is controlled by this value and `ResourceDepletedMode`.
 There are 3 possible states the limiter can be in.
 Note "resource count" here represents the sum of 1. outstanding resources (i.e. resources that have been already acquired) + 2. currently queued count (i.e. sum of all requested counts currently queued) 3. requested resources (i.e. value passed in via `requestedCount`).

-1. resource count <= `ResourceLimit`: `AcquireAsync` succeeds and will return a `Resource` representing the acquired resources immediately
+1. resource count <= `ResourceLimit`: `AcquireAsync` succeeds and will return a `ResourceLease` representing the acquired resources immediately
 2. `ResourceLimit` < resource count <= `ResourceLimit`+ `MaxQueueSize`: `AcquireAsync` will enqueue or push the pending request until more resources become available.
 3. resource count > `ResourceLimit`+ `MaxQueueSize`: `AcquireAsync` will throw an `ResourceLimitExceededException` immediately if `EnqueueIncomingRequest` is configured.
 If `PushIncomingRequest` is configured, the oldest registration in the stack is canceled with the `ResourceLimitExceededException` exception.